 Midwesterners wait all year for summer—and now it’s in full swing!
 Before you embrace what nature has to offer, check out our list of what’s harmless and what should only be admired from afar!

-If someone has swallowed any of following four plants, call IPC right away:
+If someone has swallowed any of following three plants, call IPC right away:

 Larkspur image credit: Chicago Botanic Garden